espressomd/espresso/doc/sphinx/inter.rst

 It corresponds to the maximum relative change of any of the interface particle’s charge.
 After the iteration stops anyways.
 The dielectric constant in bulk, i. e. outside the dielectric walls is specified by .
-A homogenous electric field can be added to the calculation of dielectric boundary forces by specifying it in the parameter .
+A homogeneous electric field can be added to the calculation of dielectric boundary forces by specifying it in the parameter .

 Quick setup of dielectric interfaces